Curious to learn more? Book a 10-min free intro call.

 In randomized controlled trials, between 44% and 69% of women cured their urinary incontinence through pelvic floor muscle training alone.

-This is inspiring evidence that simple lifestyle interventions alone — like altering your diet and improving the health of your pelvic floor — are enough to overcome urinary incontinence in many cases.
+This is inspiring evidence that simple lifestyle interventions — like altering your diet and improving the health of your pelvic floor — are enough to overcome urinary incontinence in many cases.

 If you’re tired of letting urinary incontinence dictate how you choose to live your life, and this information has you feeling empowered to take control of your pelvic health, reach out to schedule a free consultation with an expert pelvic floor physical therapist.